meltyourface/blank/posts/Cursed-trees/Ancient-Rituals-for-Healing-Cursed-Trees/index.md

 ### III. **Wailing Elm Ritual**: The Harmonious Requiem

-Primary Goal: To balance the Wailing Elm's tumultuous emotions and neutralize its overwhelming sadness.
+**Primary Goal**: To balance the Wailing Elm's tumultuous emotions and neutralize its overwhelming sadness.

 Artifacts Needed:
 1. A handcrafted brass singing bowl.